Pettit, Oklahoma

 Pettit is an unincorporated community and census-designated place (CDP) in Cherokee County, Oklahoma, United States.
-The population was 954 at the 2010 census, a 23.7 percent increase over the figure of 771 recorded in 2000.
+As of the 2020 census, Pettit had a population of 829.
 The town was named for Mark and Eliza Pettit, townsite allottees.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 11.6 sqmi, all land.

 The community borders Lake Tenkiller on the southeast, and Pettit Bay Public Use Area is across the lake from Pettit.